 3D object and integrated mesh scene layers provide a visual representation of real-world data, but those visual representations typically relate to source data of some sort.
 Perhaps there is building metadata related to the 3D object that’s on screen.
 ArcGIS Maps SDK for Unity allows you to hit test 3D object and integrated mesh layers to get an identifier to the underlying source data.
 That includes a feature ID and layer ID that lets you reference back to other metadata about the underlying real-world feature.

 A full SDK story

-There’s also a dedicated space on the Esri Community for ArcGIS Maps SDK developers to share questions and answers, and of course Esri’s support services are also available.
+There’s also a dedicated space on Esri Community for ArcGIS Maps SDK developers to share questions and answers, and of course Esri’s support services are also available.

 Collaboration with Unity

-Esri and Unity Technologies began working together early in the development of the ArcGIS Maps SDK for Unity.
+Esri and Unity Technologies began working together early in the development of ArcGIS Maps SDK for Unity.
 One of the key results of that collaboration has been Unity’s development of the High Precision Framework (HPF) to provide geographic coordinate support on a global scale.
-The HPF is delivered as part of the ArcGIS Maps SDK for Unity and without it placing geographic data with the precision that’s required by digital twin applications would not be possible.
+The HPF is delivered as part of ArcGIS Maps SDK for Unity and without it placing geographic data with the precision that’s required by digital twin applications would not be possible.

 With the integration of Unity's real-time 3D platform, ArcGIS Maps SDK for Unity lets its users not only envisage and evaluate, but also manage geographical facts and figures for any digital twin model constructed.